Locking parameters (LOCKS)

 By default, change in any of selected locking parameters will result in license reset.
 Application will erase current license, change site/mid codes and request new activation code.

-This feature allows you to customize default locking policy and to make it more flexible.
+Use flexible machine locking feature to customize default locking policy and to make it more flexible.

 Select "Flexible locking" option to enable this feature.

-Maximum number of allowed hardware changes must be lower than total number of 'changeable' hardware locking parameters.
+Maximum number of allowed hardware changes should be lower or same as total number of 'changeable' hardware locking parameters.

 Changes tracking is not cumulative.
 For example, lock can change from original value and then change back to original (no change will be detected) or some different value (change will still be detected as change in single lock).
 Protection code will count total number of different locks and compare it to selected number of allowed hardware changes.